ablaom/KoalaTrees.jl/README.md

 - `regularization=0.0` (range, [0,1)): regularization in which
-    predictions are a weighted sum of predictions at the leaf and its "nearest" neighbours.
+    predictions are a weighted sum of predictions at the leaf and its "nearest" neighbors.
 For details, see this
     [post](https://ablaom.github.io/regression/2017/10/17/nearest-neighbor-regularization-for-decision-trees.html).

 - `max_height=1000` (range, [0, Inf]): how high predictors look for "nearby" leaves in